markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/aesthetics.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-In the collected university reviews, the aesthetics of the university's material aspects ranging from dorms and architecture to the natural environment‚ leans heavily towards the positive.
-Students often praise the beauty of the campus, its green spaces, and the architecture, while criticisms tend to focus on specific buildings or facilities needing renovation or the small size of the campus.
+The overall sentiment from the snippets regarding the aesthetic appreciation of material things at the university leans more towards the positive.
+Students frequently praise the prime location, modern facilities, and beautiful architecture.
+However, there are recurring complaints about older buildings, lack of green spaces, and ongoing construction.

 ```sql polarity_proportions